MrBMueller/MidGen/README.md

 #### controller-type  attribute data

-Controller-type attribute data are either additional single events inserted together with NoteOn or rest events at the current timestamp position in sequence or a continous event series inserted along the given note duration.
+Controller-type attribute data are either additional single events inserted together with NoteOn or rest events at the current timestamp position in sequence or continous event series inserted along the given note duration.
 They are appended to note or rest events with additional arguments in the following format:

 `<duration>:<event>_C<Controller#>_<Function>_<Centered>_<Value>_<Value1>`

-Controller type data can be one of the following event type specified bythe  `Controller#` number argument:
+Controller type data can be one of the following event types specified by the  `Controller#` number argument:

 - 0x0..0x7f: regular (7bit) MIDI controller
 - 0x80..0xff: poly after touch by key
 - 0x100: channel after touch
 - 0x101: NoteOn velocity - no real extra events, but modify existing note-on velocities
 - 0x102: NoteOff velocity - no real extra events, but modify existing note-off velocities
-- 0x103: tempo in % (1.0=>100%) - insert tempo events in track zero
+- 0x103: tempo adjustment in % (1.0=100%) based on initial song tempo setting - makes only sense in track zero
 - 0x104: pitchbend
 - 0x105: program change - makes only sense as single event, but can attach dedicated program changes to individual notes
 - 0x200..0x21f: extended (14 bit) MIDI controller